Pension: Risk sharing pension sponsor examples

-Social and state pensions depend largely upon legislation for their sustainability.
-Some have identified funds, but these hold essentially government bonds—a form of "IOU" by the state which may rank no higher than the state's promise to pay future pensions.
+Life annuity

+On retirement, the member's account can be used to purchase an life annuity which then provides a regular pension income until death.
+Life annuity insures against the risk of longevity and outliving retirement savings.
+Due to generally longer female life expectancy women have to contribute more to pensions to reach the same pension annuities in case of identical retirement age.

+Funded

+In a funded pension plan, contributions are invested in a fund towards meeting the future pension benefits.
+All plans must be funded in some way, so this type of plan is more accurately known as pre-funded or fully-funded.
+The future returns on the investments, and the future benefits to be paid, are not known in advance, so there is no guarantee that a given level of contributions will be enough to meet the benefits.
+Typically, the contributions to be paid are regularly reviewed in a valuation of the plan's assets and liabilities, carried out by an actuary to ensure that the pension fund will meet future payment obligations.
+This means that in a defined benefit pension, investment risk and investment rewards are typically assumed by the sponsor/employer and not by the individual.
+If a plan is not well-funded, the plan sponsor may not have the financial resources to continue funding the plan.

 Occupational pensions are typically provided through employment agreements between workers and employers, and their financing structure must meet legislative requirements.
 In common-law jurisdictions, the law requires that pensions be pre-funded in trusts, with a range of requirements to ensure the trustees act in the best interests of the beneficiaries.
 These jurisdictions account for over 80% of assets held by private pension plans around the world.
 Of the $50.7 trillion of global assets in 2019, $32.2T were in U.S. plans, the next largest being the U.K. ($3.2T), Canada ($2.8T), Australia ($1.9T), Singapore ($0.3T), Hong Kong and Ireland (each roughly $0.2T), New Zealand, India, Kenya, Nigeria, Jamaica, etc.

 Civil-law jurisdictions with statutory trust vehicles for pensions include the Netherlands ($1.8T), Japan ($1.7T), Switzerland ($1.1T), Denmark ($0.8T), Sweden, Brazil and S. Korea (each $0.5T), Germany, France, Israel, P.R.
 China, Mexico, Italy, Chile, Belgium, Spain and Finland (each roughly $0.2T), etc. Without the vast body of common law to draw upon, statutory trusts tend to be more uniform and tightly regulated.

-However, pension assets alone are not a useful guide to the total distribution of occupational pensions around the world.
-It will be noted that four of the largest economies (Germany, France, Italy and Spain) have very little in the way of pension assets.
-Nevertheless, in terms of typical net income replacement in retirement, these countries rank well relative to those with pension assets.
-These and other countries represent a fundamentally different approach to pension provision, often referred to as "intergenerational solidarity".

-Intergenerational solidarity operates to an extent in any country with a defined-benefit social security system, but is more controversial when applied to high levels of professional income.
-Why should younger generations pay for executive pensions which they themselves are unsure of collecting?
-Employers have sought ways of getting round this problem through pre-funding, but in civil-law countries have often been limited by the legal vehicles available.
-A suitable legal vehicle should ideally have three qualities: